nyer/nyer.github.io/_posts/2013-11-11-unbearable-life.md

 title: unbearable work life
 ---

-Such a fuckable work life, and i can not bear it anymore.
+Such a fuckable work life, and i can't bear it anymore.
 I hope to leave this place as soon as possbile.